tulip-control/tulip-control/doc/dev_guide.rst

 	When debugging after months, the shorter the function, the faster it is loaded to working memory.

 - Avoid complicated conditions for if statements and other expressions.
 	Break them down into simpler ones.
-When possible chain them, so that they are checked in sequence.
+When possible write them in sequence (not nested), so that they are checked in an obvious order.
 	This way a function returns when a condition is False, so the conjunction is implicit and easier to follow, one check at a time.

 - Name things to minimize comments.